This is an old revision of the document!

 #!/bin/bash #SBATCH --partition=short_free #SBATCH --account=comet_abc123 #SBATCH --ntasks=1 #SBATCH --mem=1g #SBATCH -t 00:02:00 module load Python/3.12.3 python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_1.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_2.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_3.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_4.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_5.jpg -out metadata

 However, there are more than 27000 images included in the EuroSAT data set, so it quickly becomes impractical to both list them all individually, and the time to finish increases linearly as we add each image processing command.
+If we were to run like that, the sequence would start to look like this:

-But, we do know our analysis pipeline works.
+However, we do know our analysis pipeline works.
 This is the first step complete.

 Scenario 1

-You have complete control over your input data files naming convention and can set them to be named or numbered sequentially.
+Your files are already sequentially named, or have complete control over your input data files naming convention and can set them to be named or numbered sequentially.

 Scenario 2